Last updated 2018-01-01

 4. For significant DXpeditions (>1000 QSOs) from 2015, I've been setting up Online QSL Request Systems.
 These logs are available for checking on ClubLog.

 No registered mail is accepted.
 Registered mail to a box number must obviously be collected at the counter.
 I collect my mail at night, when the counters are closed.
 I do not see my way open to use my precious vacation time to visit the post office in office hours for a hobby.
-It's a 45 km round trip into dense city traffic.
+It's a 45 km round trip into dense city traffic, consuming several hours of my time.

 All direct requests without sufficient postage and SAE are simply verified for correctness in the log.
 If the log entry is correct, and a bureau card has been sent, no further action is taken.
 If the entry is broken, it is fixed.
 If the contact is not in the log, the card is returned via the bureau.
 If the contact is in the log, the following paragraph will take care of you.